A man and woman smile and laugh together in their kitchen as they talk.

 A gold plan might work for you if:

-• You have health conditions that need ongoing management and anticipate needing richer insurance coverage
+• You have health conditions that need ongoing management, so you think you’ll need richer insurance coverage

 • You expect your family to visit the doctor frequently